-Home Visit Policy & Map
+Home Visit Policy

-Home visits between 24-36 hours after birth may be available to clients who live or can stay within 30 minutes of the birth center (see map below).
-These visits may need to be scheduled at the birth center instead, at the discretion of the on-call midwives or for other safety concerns (like COVID 19).
-Note: We do not include in our home visit area Mariposa in far east Rio Rancho, or Kirtland Air Force Base (due to the additional time required to get through security).
-Please check with the midwives to see if you qualify for a home visit, or if you will need to come to the birth center instead.
-If you birth in the hospital, one of the on-call midwives will do her best to come see you before your discharge, or she may need to have a phone visit with you.
+Home visits between 24-36 hours after birth are available to clients who live or can stay within 30 minutes of the birth center (See map below).
+We do not include Kirtland Air Force base in our home visit area due to the additional time required to get through security.
+Please check with the midwives to see if you qualify for a home visit or if you will need to come to the birth center instead.
+If you birth in the hospital, one of the midwives will come see you at the hospital during this time.